What are the different types of B2B prospects for lead generation?

 Marie Gagnon – Acquisition Manager (SaaS Publisher)

-“We distinguish four profiles: the 'curious' who download content, the 'comparators' who request demos, the 'urgents' with an immediate need, and the 'strategists' who plan for the long term.
-Our scoring in HubSpot helps us adapt the follow-up to each one.”
+“At our company, we distinguish 4 profiles: the 'curious' who download content, the 'comparisoners' who request demos, the 'urgent' ones with an immediate need, and the 'strategists' who plan long-term.
+Our scoring in HubSpot helps us tailor the follow-up to each one.”

 Mehdi El Kouri – Founder of an ABM agency

-*“An enterprise prospect has nothing to do with an SME.
-We have created specific engagement matrices: for a major account CFO, 7 to 12 multichannel contacts are necessary before the first meeting, compared to 3 to 5 for a startup.”*
+*“An enterprise prospect is nothing like an SME.
+We've created specific engagement matrices: for a CFO of a major account, 7 to 12 multichannel touchpoints are needed before the first meeting, compared to 3 to 5 for a startup.”*

 Sophie Lavigne – Business Developer (Cybersecurity)

-“Technical leads (CTO, CISO) want something concrete right away.
-Our playbook includes technical use cases from the first email and access to API documentation.
-General salespeople often fail with this profile.”
+“Technical leads (CTO, CISO) want concrete results immediately.
+Our playbook includes technical use cases from the very first email and access to the API documentation.
+General sales representatives often struggle with this profile.”

 Prof. Alexandre Dumont – B2B Marketing Specialist (HEC)

-“The modern typology must integrate the level of digital maturity: the 'digitally mature' engage via chatbots and self-service trials, the 'traditional' still favor the telephone and physical events.
+“Modern typology must incorporate the level of digital maturity: the 'digitally mature' engage via chatbots and self-service trials, the 'traditional' still favour the telephone and physical events.
 Ignoring this dichotomy is costly in terms of conversion rates.”

 Camille Stern – Senior Inbound Marketing Consultant

-“Since 2024, I recommend also categorizing by type of intent data: 'active' (recent searches), 'passive' (content views) and 'dormant' (former customers).
-Our study shows 5x more effectiveness when we adapt messaging to these signals.”
+“Since 2024, I recommend also categorizing by type of intent data: 'active' (recent searches), 'passive' (content views), and 'dormant' (former customers).
+Our study shows 5x greater effectiveness when messaging is adapted to these signals.”

-Dr. Hugo Martins – Expert in Decision-Making Psychology
+Dr. Hugo Martins – Expert in the Psychology of Decision-Makers

 Nathalie Beaulieu – Managing Director of a Lead Scoring Platform